Charity Commission for Northern Ireland: Investigations

 The Charity Commission has looked into numerous charities since the commencement of investigatory powers in February 2011.
 The investigations have concerned a wide spectrum of charities; many of these investigations have been closed with recommendations being made on simple good governance issues, while other cases are more serious and investigations remain live.

 Chief executive and board

 The first chief executive of the commission is Frances McCandless who was appointed to the post in April 2010.
 McCandless had experience in the voluntary and community sector, particularly as director of policy with the Northern Ireland Council for Voluntary Action.

-Tom McGrath was Chief Charity Commissioner from 2014 to 2022.
+Tom McGrath was Chief Charity Commissioner from 2014 to 2019.
 McGrath previously worked as regional director for Marsh Limited for 34 years.
 He was also previously chair of the NI Tourist Board, the NI Business Education Trust and the George Best Memorial Trust.

+Nicole Lappin was appointed Chief Charity Commissioner in 2019.
+She vacated the post in 2022 when appointed Chair of the Northern Ireland Housing Executive.
+Nicole, a Barrister, practised in both Dublin and Belfast in the late 1990's and early 2000's.
+She has also held several governance positions including Chair of the Northern Ireland Ambulance Service and Chair of the Independent Monitoring Authority for the Citizens' Rights Agreements.

 Gerard McCurdy was appointed as the Chief Commissioner in 2022 and is due to be in post until 2028.